Vishnupriya2208/Bootcamp/day4/README.md

  **Task 4: Identify Customer Churn Indicators**

  📌 **Overview**
-This project focuses on **identifying key indicators of customer churn**, helping businesses **predict and reduce customer attrition**.
+This task focuses on **identifying key indicators of customer churn**, helping businesses **predict and reduce customer attrition**.
 By analyzing customer behavior, demographics, and usage patterns, we can determine the factors that lead to churn and improve retention strategies.

 ---